ongaeshi/p5rb_cli/README.md

 # p5.rb CLI

-p5.rb CLI is is a command-line tool for creating p5.js-like sketches using Ruby.
+p5.rb CLI is a command-line tool that makes it easy to start creative coding with Ruby, inspired by p5.js.
+Create interactive animations and visual art using Ruby's simple and elegant syntax.

 ## Installation